F0lak/dm_open_ref/ref/datum/proc/Del.md

 > [!NOTE]
 > **Always** call `..()` at the end of this
 > proc if you override it.
+Not doing so will prevent the object from being destroyed.

 > [!TIP]
 > **See also:**